 YOUR DESIGN, YOUR RULES

-One of the best things about flipping a home is the fact that there are no rules to how the finished product must look!
+One of the best things about flipping a home is that there are no rules for how the finished product must look!
 It is yours, and yours to change however you see fit.
 It just goes to show that even if you can’t find your dream house on the market, you can find it with a little hard work and determination.